qianyisun/Yolov4_guideline.GitHub.io/index.md

 ### 3. Obtaining data
+If we want to train Yolov4 model to do object detection, the first thing is to obtain trained dataset.
+Because if we want to train any single object on model, we might need hundreds of availabe format's images.
+We could download the images from Google Open Images dataset V6 including about 9M images which have object bounding boxes, object segmentation masks, visual connections, and so on.
+In order to download these images from Google Open Images and convert them into available format image for model training, there is a [video](https://www.youtube.com/watch?v=_4A9inxGqRM) that could help us obtain available data step by step.
+You might need to use the [GitHub reportory](https://github.com/theAIGuysCode/OIDv4_ToolKit) if you are planning to do every step within that video.

 ??Consider whether we just introduce the link(https://github.com/theAIGuysCode/OIDv4_ToolKit) and relative video.
 Or do this by myself.<br>

 ### 4. Training data to obtain model weight